Blog Time Line

 Science:

-That's all from us in Talland.
-We hope you have a fantastic weekend!
+That’s it from Talland.
+We hope you have a fantastic 3 day weekend - YAY!

 Signing off from Mr. Langley, Mr. Bishop and Mrs. Hodge.